-- AC-Source: the AC-grid or a genset.
-There is only one AC-source connection in a system. - AC-Loads: the consumers: there is only one AC-loads in a system. - AC-Flex: A special entry that can be configured as - o A second source, there is only one second source connection in a system.
-The AC-source has priority of connection over the AC-flex as second source. - o A controllable load, in that case there are as many AC-Flex as loads than the number of nx device in the system. - Battery: there can be many in a system. - Solar: the solar PV strings (for nx3 only), and/or the solar chargers (with the Variostring or variotrack connected through xcom485). - Device and I/O (AUX contacts, Remote Entries, COMM ports, ...): on every nx device of a system.
+- AC inputs: the AC inputs can be the grid or a genset.
+The system can have the grid and a genset, but there is only one active AC input connection in a system at each time. - AC-Loads: the consumers: there is only one AC-Loads in a system. - FlexLoads: AC port for controllable loads.
+In a system, there can be several FlexLoads ports. - Battery: there can be many in a next system. - Solar: the solar PV strings of the next device (for nx3 only), and/or the solar chargers (with the Variostring or variotrack connected through xcom485). - Device: Access to the installation details and device-specific details for every next device of the system, like I/O (AUX contacts, Remote Entries, COMM ports, ...).